The Great British Bake Off: Awards and nominations

-The Great British Bake Off was nominated for a Rose d'Or in the Lifestyle section of the 2012 competition and won.
-The programme has been nominated a number of times in various categories for the BAFTA awards and won in 2012, 2013, and 2016.
+The Great British Bake Off has been nominated a number of times in various categories for the BAFTA awards and won in 2012, 2013, and 2016.
+The programme was nominated for a Rose d'Or in the Lifestyle section of the 2012 competition and won.
 It also won two 2015 National Television Award for Skills Challenge Show.

-International
+International broadcasts and versions

 The British version of The Great British Bake Off is broadcast in many countries and it has been sold to 196 territories as of 2015.
 The format has also been sold to 20 territories by 2015, making it the third most successful BBC format after Strictly Come Dancing and The Weakest Link.
 Many of these shows have been successful.
 The Junior Bake Off format has also been sold to Thailand.

-Broadcast
+Broadcasts

 Canada

 CBC Television began broadcasting The Great British Bake Off in Canada in August 2016, starting with the sixth series under the title The Great British Baking Show.
 Subsequent seasons have aired the summer following their British airings, with Series 9 debuting in July 2019.

 The CBC also produces a Canadian version called The Great Canadian Baking Show with an identical format.